daniel-molina/visualequation/README.md

 and install it

-$ cd dist

-$ python2 -m pip install --user visualequation-\<version\>-py2-none-any.whl
+$ python2 -m pip install --user dist/visualequation-\<version\>-py2-none-any.whl

-$ cd -

 where you substitute <version> by the version number of the file generated in dist/.
-Changing current directory, as done, is important in some cases because some versions of pip can refuse to install it while placed in the sources directory.

 ## Running visualequation